-In this paper, we construct 237 arrangements mentioned in the title (see $\S5$ ).
+This is an extended version of my paper with the same title which was published in Russian in Bulletin (Vestnik) of Nizhni Novgorod State Univ., 2002.
+In this paper, we construct 241 algebraic and 4 pseudoholomorphic arrangements of curves mentioned in the title (see §6).
 They include the arrangements which were constructed in [2, 3, 11].
+With respect to the 2002 version, 6 algebraic and 3 pseudoholomorphic arrangements are added, one algebraic arrangement is corrected, and 2 erroneous ones are removed.
 All the constructions consist in perturbing singular curves.
 Almost in all cases, we prove that all the curves with the given set of singularity types are considered under the condition that they could provide arrangements mentioned in the title.
 In particular, we give in $\S1$ a complete classification (up to isotopy) of arrangements of a quartic and a cubic with a maximal intersection of an oval and the odd branch (see Definition 0.2) which have irreducible double points with the total Milnor number equal to six.
-In $\S2$ , we give an analogous classification in two cases when the total Milnor number is four: symmetric arrangements with two $A_2$ (Sect.
-2.1) and quartic with $A_4$ (Sect.
+In $\S2$, we give an analogous classification in two cases when the total Milnor number is four: symmetric arrangements with two A_2 (Sect.
+2.1) and quartic with A_4 (Sect.
 2.2).
-In §3, we give a classification of arrangements of a quartic and a cubic with an almost maximal intersection of an oval and the odd branch (see Definition 0.2) which have irreducible double points with the total Milnor number equal to six, with two exceptions: (1) the quartic has a singularity $A_6$ and (2) the quartic has $A_4$ and either the quartic or the cubic has $A_2$ so that the tangency at $A_2$ is not maximal.
-It is known a priori that these cases can add nothing to the list in §5 because the corresponding smoothings can be obtained as smoothings of curves from Sect.
+In §3, we give a classification of arrangements of a quartic and a cubic with an almost maximal intersection of an oval and the odd branch (see Definition 0.2) which have irreducible double points with the total Milnor number equal to six, with two exceptions: (1) the quartic has a singularity A_6 and (2) the quartic has A_4 and either the quartic or the cubic has A_2 so that the tangency at A_2 is not maximal.
+It is known a priori that these cases can add nothing to the list in §6 because the corresponding smoothings can be obtained as smoothings of curves from Sect.
 2.2.

-In Sections 1.3 and 6.3, we show (see.
-Remark 1.8 and Proposition 6.8) that a certain mutual arrangement of a cubic and a quartic is pseudoholomorphically realisable but algebraically unrealisable.
-Other examples of algebraically unrealisable mutual arrangements of two transversally intersecting non-degenerate real pseudoholomorphic curves have been known (see [1], [8]), however, Figure 13 is the first known to the author example of this kind such that both the construction and the proof of the algebraic non-realisability are obtained by simple arguments and do not require messy calculations.
+In Sections 1.3 and 7.3, we show (see.
+Remark 1.8 and Proposition 6.8) that a certain mutual arrangement of a cubic and a quartic is pseudoholomorphically realizable but algebraically unrealizable.
+Other examples of algebraically unrealizable mutual arrangements of two transversally intersecting non-degenerate real pseudoholomorphic curves have been known (see [1], [8]), however, Figure 13 is the first known to the author example of this kind such that both the construction and the proof of the algebraic nonrealizability are obtained by simple arguments and do not require messy calculations.

-&lt;sup>1English translation of the paper published in Bulletin (vestnik) of Nizhni Novgorod State University (Lobaczewski University) "Mathematical modeling and optimal control", issue 2(24), 2002.
-Partially supported by the grant RFFI 01-01-00602.
+1Corrected and completed version (November, 2011) of the English translation of the paper published in Bulletin (vestnik) of Nizhni Novgorod State University (Lobaczewski University) "Mathematical modeling and optimal control", issue 2(24), 2002.